Visual psychiatry — telehealth across Virginia.

 A quiet guided reflection —

-Lesson 1 of The Everyday Gaze.
+the first prompt of The Everyday Gaze.

 You photograph something from your ordinary life.